balamuralikannaiyan/Starbucks_Capstone/README.md

 **File Descriptions**

 **Results**<br>
-The detailed study, analysis and results of the analysis are summarized here
+The detailed study, analysis and results of the analysis are summarized [here](https://medium.com/@balamurali91/starbucks-capstone-project-cba34279466c).